Nursing, Associate Degree

 - Complete an application to the nursing program.

-- Show proof of having taken the N.C. state-approved nurse aide program.
+- Show proof of having taken the N.C. state-approved nurse aide program at time of application.

-- Provide a copy of the current nurse aide listing from the N.C. nurse aide registry.
+- Provide a copy of the current nurse aide listing from the N.C. nurse aide registry at time of application.

 Additional Costs and Requirements